 Regina Romain is a network television producer, director, scriptwriter, author and entrepreneur.
 In the role of writer and producer, Regina’s worlds collide when characters are easily transformed from fiction to real world.
-If you didn’t think reality TV was real…then you never met Regina.
+A place where real life tells a different story.

 Suspense Thriller Author